Arabic in a Week - Conclusion28 March 2017

 - I highly recommend the book Fluent Forever to anyone who’s interested in language learning.
 If you only read one thing on this list, make it this.

-- FluentIn3Months.com is a great trove of language-learning advice; the older posts are particularly useful.
+- FluentIn3Months.com is a great trove of language-learning advice; in fact it’s the site that got me so interested in languages in the first place.
 (They also have some very handsome guest writers)

 - The Mimic Method is the best resource I’ve found for learning good pronuncation in any language.
 They have courses in English, French, Spanish, Portuguese, Mandarin, and German.
 Your language of choice might not be on this list, but - and I realise this may sound weird - I think that taking a Mimic Method course can help you to speak well in any language, not just the specific one you’re learning.
 This is because they’ll give you a deeper understanding of phonetics, a topic that’s both essential to effective language learning and almost completely untaught in traditional language classes.